ssial/microscope_simulator/README.md

 # Microscope Simulator

 ## How to run
-In microscope directory, run command 'npm start'.
+In the "microscope" directory, run command 'npm start'.

 ## Technologies
 The app is built with [React](https://reactjs.org/) (JavaScript framework).